upieez/antler-tech-challenge/README.md

 ## Setup

 To begin, fork this repo and begin working in a new repository.

-The configuration for Hasura has already been setup, you will just need to follow the steps found [here](./hasura/README.md)
+1. The configuration for Hasura has already been setup, you will just need to follow the steps found [here](./hasura/README.md)
+2. The NextJS project antler-onboarding has been setup with Apollo client, using the endpoint from the local Hasura instance.
+Just install the packages and you are good to start!

 ## What we are looking for